 Most touch screen monitors are just that: a monitor, with a touch interface.
 But this 21.5-inch display also adds a pair of 2W stereo speakers for sound output, along with dual-array microphones and a built-in webcam for video conferencing.
 The IPS LCD display panel ensures decent color and contrast uniformity, while the Full HD 1920 x 1080 resolution is easily enough to for crisp image quality on a screen this size.

 The square black exterior is typical of Lenovo's business-orientated products and may not be to everyone's taste.
 Plus you'll need to connect via DisplayPort only, as there's no HDMI input.
 But otherwise this touch screen monitor offers a lot for a very reasonable price.

 Screen size and resolution

-The obvious drawback with a touch screen monitor is the aforementioned size restrictions, because if you want one larger than 27 inches, you're out of luck.
+The obvious drawback with a touch screen monitor is the aforementioned size restrictions because if you want one larger than 27 inches, you're out of luck.
 The next step up in size for touch screen monitors are 50+ inch displays designed for corporate presentations rather than home computing.
-The one exception is number 9 on our list, which is ultrawide and has a diameter of 49 inches.

 It's not just outright screen resolution where touch screen monitors can fall short of their non-touch alternatives.
 Top-end screens designed for image and video editing are often factory color calibrated: they use LCD displays that can display a huge range of colors, or feature fast refresh rates for smoother video playback and gaming.
 However, touch screen monitors aren't intended for color-critical image or video work: they tend to be all-purpose displays designed for more general applications like web browsing and basic image viewing.